Spanish cruiser Castilla

 Castilla was an Aragon-class unprotected cruiser of the Spanish Navy that fought in the Battle of Manila Bay during the Spanish–American War.
 She was built at Cadiz, Spain.
 Her construction as an armored corvette with a central battery ironclad design began in 1869.
-In 1870, her design was changed to that of an unprotected cruiser or wooden corvette, and, after political events delayed her construction.
+In 1870, her design was changed to that of an unprotected cruiser or wooden corvette after political events delayed her construction.
 During the first two years of the Philippine Revolution in 1896–1897, Castilla patrolled to intercept contraband destined for the Philippine insurgents and supported Spanish Army forces fighting ashore in Cavite Province on Luzon.
 When the Spanish–American War broke out in April 1898, Castilla was part of the squadron of Rear Admiral Patricio Montojo y Pasarón in Manila Bay and was subsequently engaged and sunk in the Battle of Manila Bay.

 Technical characteristics

 Castilla was built at Cadiz, Spain.
 Her construction as an armored corvette with a central battery ironclad design began in 1869, with plans to give her 890 tons of armor and 500 mm of armor at the waterline.
 In 1870, her design was changed to that of an unprotected cruiser or wooden corvette, and, after political events delayed her construction, she finally was launched in this form in 1881 and completed in 1882.
 Her original conception as an armored ship and the change to an unarmored one during construction left her with an overly heavy wooden hull that was obsolescent by the time of her launch.

 She had two funnels and was rigged as a barque.
 Her machinery was manufactured at the naval shipyard at Ferrol.
 The original main battery of Armstrong-built 8 in guns was obsolescent when she was completed, and were quickly replaced with more modern Krupp-built guns, with the 5.9 in guns mounted in sponsons.
 Designed for colonial service, including intercepting contraband and pirates, she was never intended to fight a battle against heavily armed, armored, steel-hulled warships like she faced in the Battle of Manila Bay.